 Other Forms of Workplace Bullying

-In addition to verbal, physical, and sexual abuse, bullying can also take the form of discrimination.
-This includes unfair treatment based on a person’s race, disability, gender identity, sexual orientation, age, or religion.
+Bullying can also take the form of discriminatory bullying, which includes unfair treatment based on a person’s race, disability, gender identity, sexual orientation, age, and/or religion.

 Effects of Workplace Bullying

 Bullying causes stress for victims, leading to significant emotional and physical strain.
-Emotionally, it can cause mood changes, declining self-esteem, panic attacks, anxiety, and depression.
-Physically, it manifests through elevated blood pressure, headaches, sleep disturbances, appetite issues, muscle tension, and even ulcers.
-Furthermore, coworkers of the victims often experience mental and physical strain as well.
+Emotional bullying can cause changes in mood and decreased self-esteem, panic attacks, anxiety, stress, and even depression.
+Physical bullying can cause symptoms like increased blood pressure, headaches, sleep problems, appetite problems, muscle tension, and even ulcers.
+Additionally, the other employees who witness this bullying can also face emotional and physical stress impacts.

 On a broader scale, bullying in the workplace fosters a hostile work environment, leading to decreased employee loyalty, higher turnover rates, and increased use of leave and healthcare benefits.
 It can also result in costly legal complications and potential long-term damage to the organization’s reputation.